Atrial fibrillation types

 Our electrophysiology (EP) labs are dedicated diagnostic labs where we test the electrical activity of your heart.
 Using specialized equipment, our team of experts accurately diagnoses your condition.
 Learn more about the advanced tests and technology we offer in our EP labs.
 Read more about arrhythmia diagnosis at Henry Ford.

-We deliver the best available treatments including the newly approved LARIAT™ procedure and WATCHMAN™ device to lower the risk of stroke from AFib.
+We deliver the best available treatment options including left atrial appendage (LAA) closure to lower the risk of stroke from AFib.
 We also offer cardiac ablation with 3D mapping or cryoablation.
 Learn more about the arrhythmia treatments we offer.